Marohn-Group/mrfmsim/docs/overview.rst

 Model Modification
 ^^^^^^^^^^^^^^^^^^

-A key feature of modular modeling is to allow quick modification to existing models directly.
-The result is a must faster development cycle for experiment simulation.
+A key feature of modular modeling is that it directly allows quick modification of existing models.
+The result is a much faster development cycle for experiment simulation.